 GUELPH – Public health officials have declared a COVID-19 outbreak at the Royal Terrace Long-Term and Residential Care facility in Palmerston.

-The outbreak at the Royal Terrace is one of five current outbreaks at facilities in the WDGPH region.
-The others are:
+The outbreak at the Royal Terrace is one of 11 current outbreaks at facilities in the WDGPH region.

-- Caressant Care in Arthur, one staff case, declared on Nov.
-12;
+- Eden House in Guelph-Eramosa, one staff case, declared on Dec.
+27;

-- Stone Lodge Retirement Residence in Guelph, one resident case and two staff cases, declared on Nov.
-18; and
+- The Elliott Community (retirement home) in Guelph, one resident and two staff, declared on Dec.
+20;

-- Village of Riverside Glen (Eramosa wing) in Guelph, one resident case, declared on Nov.
-19.
+- Village of Riverside Glen in Guelph, four staff, declared on Dec.
+17;

 An outbreak is defined by public health officials as one or more confirmed cases of COVID-19.

-An outbreak is declared over 14 days after symptoms began in the most recent case and when no other cases are suspect.
+An outbreak is declared over 14 days after symptoms began in the most recent case and when no other cases are suspected.